Coexistence of antiferromagnetism and topological superconductivity on the honeycomb lattice Hubbard model

 As discussed in Appendix~\ref{sec:comm-afm-order}, we consider a commensurate order

 where $(-)^i$ equals to 1 on sublattice A and $-1$ on sublattice B. With the mean field decomposition in equation~(\ref{eq:u-mft}), the Hamiltonian can be written in momentum space as

-Using Hamiltonian described in equation~\eqref{eq:H-mft-comm}, we plot the mean field phase diagram through numerically minimizing the Hamiltonian with respect to the AFM order parameter $M_z$ at a fixed doping $x$.
-Results of $M_z$ as a function of temperature at different doping levels are plotted in figure~\ref{fig:Tscan_overlay}, and the phase diagram determined from this self-consistent calculation is plotted in Fig.~\ref{fig:afpd}.
+Using the Hamiltonian described in equation~\eqref{eq:H-mft-comm}, we plot the mean field phase diagram through numerically minimizing the Hamiltonian with respect to the AFM order parameter $M_z$ at a fixed doping $x$.
+Results of $M_z$ as a function of temperature at different doping levels are plotted in Fig.~\ref{fig:Tscan_overlay}, and the phase diagram determined from this self-consistent calculation is plotted in Fig.~\ref{fig:afpd}.

 At zero doping, the $M_z$ curve has a typical parabolic shape, showing a paramagnetic high temperature phase and an antiferromagnetic low temperature phase separated by a continuous phase transition.
 At finite doping, the AFM order is generally suppressed as the commensurate order cannot gap the Fermi surface.
 The suppression is stronger at low temperature and weaker at high temperature, since at high temperature the Fermi surface is not quite clear when $T\geq T_F$.
 At doping levels $x=0.02$ and $x=0.025$, the magnetic order is completely suppressed at low temperatures and the system reenters the paramagnetic phase at a lower critical temperature.
-For these two dopings, antiferromagnetic phase only exists between two critical temperatures.
-At the doping level $x=0.0256$, antiferromagnetic phase disappears as the two critical temperatures merge.
+For these two dopings, the antiferromagnetic phase only exists between two critical temperatures.
+At the doping level $x=0.0256$, the antiferromagnetic phase disappears as the two critical temperatures merge.
 Of course, according to the Mermin-Wagner theorem, the AFM order will be killed by quantum fluctuation at finite temperature for strictly 2D systems.
 However, for realistic material, the interlayer coupling will always stabilize AFM order at finite temperature.
-Therefore, the above phase diagram is still reasonable for realistic systems, and can be improved by considering both quantum fluctuations and interlayer couplings.
+Therefore, the above phase diagram is still reasonable for realistic systems and can be improved by considering both quantum fluctuations and interlayer couplings.

-\section{Coexistence of three orders.}
+\section{Coexistence of three orders}

-In the previous section, we see that the Hubbard model on honeycomb lattice develops commensurate AFM order at zero and small dopings.
+In the previous section, we see that the Hubbard model on the honeycomb lattice develops commensurate AFM order at zero and small dopings.
 In this section, we argue that this AFM order will induce superconducting order with mixed singlet and triplet pairings.